 Due to the charger’s fast charging speed and the low power consumption of these features in standby mode, the difference in charging while the airplane mode is On and Off may be unnoticeable.
-However, when we’re pressed for time, we all understand how critical even a minute or two is, and getting a few additional charge percentages would make everyone pleased.
+However, when we’re pressed for time, we all understand how critical even a minute or two is, and getting a few additional phone charge percentages would make everyone pleased.

 In addition, it’s worth noting that if you have a poor cellular connection and are too far away from a cell tower, the cellular feature will send and receive too many signals to maintain the connection, resulting in further battery loss.
 As a result, if you’re driving a car and traveling in the middle of nowhere and charging your phone with a power bank or car charger, enabling airplane mode can significantly speed up charging.

-As previously mentioned, the charge speed is relatively fast nowadays, which helps compensate for the amount of battery power consumed by cellular, Bluetooth, and Wi-Fi functions.
+As previously mentioned, the phone charge speed is relatively fast nowadays, which helps compensate for the amount of battery power consumed by cellular, Bluetooth, and Wi-Fi functions.
 But when operating in the background, these features produce heat, which also slows down charging.
 If you want to see how much battery your phone consumes while in standby mode, navigate to Battery settings and look at the Cell Standby power usage.

 Yes.
 Apart from the fact that charging the phone while in airplane mode has no negative consequences, there are numerous hidden perks.
 Given that we all want a fully charged phone when we wake up, we charge it overnight and keep it near our pillows so we can hear the alarm when it rings.
 While you are probably aware that overnight charging can result in battery degradation, there is more to it than that.